brunetto/cv/index.md

 **DevOps Team Leader @ THRON** `March 2023 - Present`

+Take care of the new born infrastructure and automation team with a focus on people wellbeing.
+Modernize infrastructure adopting modern tools to write, build, ship and monitor applications on AWS. actively serve as a bridge between the stakeholders and the team finding the better balance between different needs.
+Reorganize work flows to lower friction and let the team get the job done.

 **Software Architect @ THRON** `Oct 2021 - Present`

+Redefine and simplify the company tech stack and architecture from Scala, AWS ECS, MongoDB to Go, AWS Lambda, AWS DynamoDB enabling the developers to respond efficiently to the present and future challenges.

 **Senior Software Engineer, Architect @ Pixartprinting** `Sep 2019 - Oct 2021`